PHANTOM-op/hh/Auto-Moderation.md

 **Recommended (role): `>>maxmentions role 4`**

 ## 🛡 Maximum Lines
 Enabling this will set a maximum number of lines users' messages can be.
-Any messages with more lines than the maximum will be deleted, and users will receive 1 strike for every additional line.
+Any messages with more lines than the maximum will be deleted, and users will receive 1 strike for every multiple of up-to the maximum number of lines (For example, setting the max to 10: 11-20 lines = 1 strike, 21-30 lines = 2 strikes, etc).
 To enable this, use `>>maxlines <number>`, where `<number>` is the maximum number of lines.<br>
 **Recommended: `>>maxlines 10`**

 ## 🛡 Automatic Anti-Raid Mode